 Over the past several years, there has been a significant increase in the amount of intra-family loans.
-While these can be great tools, it is very important to consider the tax issues related to such a transaction.
+While these can be great tools, it is very important to consider the tax effects of interest-free family loans and the issues related to such a transaction.
 The IRS may see the loan as a gift, which could then be subject to unexpected tax consequences.

 Types of loans that can be subject to restructuring by the IRS